harmonydata/harmonydata.github.io/content/en/_index.md

   overlay: true #used together with navbar overlay: true option to show background image behind the navbar
   background_image: images/globe-min.svg
   heading: "Find existing research data with [**Harmony Meta**](https://harmonydata.ac.uk/search/) and retrospectively harmonise questionnaire items with [**Harmony**](https://harmonydata.ac.uk/app/)"
   subheading: Our AI-driven tools help social scientists discover, compare, and unlock existing research data.
 Research data is often siloed and difficult to find.
 Once found, it is even harder to compare.
-Harmony provides two powerful tools to bridge this gap:
+Harmony provides two powerful tools to bridge this gap.
   copy: |-

     [Harmony Meta](https://harmonydata.ac.uk/search/) - Our new discovery engine that helps you search through vast catalogues of study metadata to identify the variables you need for your research.